-This way your Anthurium plant will grow the best.
+Lots of bright indirect light is best in indoor conditions.
+This way, your Anthurium plant will grow the best.

-They generally need more light than usually advised as most people base their judgment on how these plants grow in situ in their natural habitat.
+They generally need more light than usually advised, as most people base their judgment on how these plants grow in situ in their natural habitat.

-Avoid direct sunlight as this will burn the leaves of your indoor plant.
+Avoid direct sunlight, as this will burn the leaves of your indoor plant.

 Read my guide on lighting for plants to find the perfect spot in your house.

 I heard other growers say the opposite on the internet about how you should not water these plants as you would water a Monstera or any other Philodendron.